shailoh/Hacking_P2.2_2019/read_me_folder/Read_Me_Yasheng.md

 I look at it from different angles.
 I put it on the table, on my hand and put it with paper.
 I can also use types, folders, or always bring my notebook.
 But the clip is still the most convenient.

+### From another member Phone:
+The phone has already become something everyone takes with every day.
+There are so many apps inside, which allow people to do anything, calls, documentation, calculation, play games, watch videos, almost everything.
+And use the phone in every context.

+To which context:
+I guess the phone is mostly used to record, including photos, audios, videos, texts as an inspection tool.

+glossary:
+scroll, click, tap, move, focus, search, charge, delete, in a pocket and out, connect, wifi !!!
+Bluetooth, earphone

+members:
+computer, internet, Ipad, camera

+reflect:
+It can also be used to beat something or cover something.
+An Ipad or a computer can replace the phone, but not that portable.